A-Z of health

 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-A slipped disc, also known as a prolapsed or herniated disc, is where one of the discs in the spine ruptures and the gel inside leaks out.
+A slipped disc – known as a prolapsed or herniated disc – occurs when one of the discs that sit between the bones of the spine (the vertebrae) is damaged and presses on the nerves.

 The sciatic nerve is often affected in cases of slipped disc.
-It is the longest nerve in the body and runs from the back of the pelvis, through the buttocks, down both legs to the feet.
+It is the longest nerve in the body and runs from the back of the pelvis, through the buttocks and down both legs to the feet.

-If pressure is placed on the sciatic nerve it can cause:
+If pressure is placed on the sciatic nerve (sciatica), it can cause mild to severe pain in the leg, hip or buttocks.

 Read more about the symptoms of a slipped disc.

-The spine consists of 24 individual bones called vertebrae which are stacked on top of each other.
+The spine consists of 24 individual bones called vertebrae that are stacked on top of each other.

-In between each vertebra there are protective, circular pads of cartilage (connective tissue) called discs.
-They have a tough, fibrous case that contains a softer, gel-like substance.
-The discs help to cushion the vertebrae when you move around.
+In between each vertebra there are protective circular pads of cartilage (connective tissue) called discs, which have a tough, fibrous case that contains a softer gel-like substance.
+The discs help maintain your back's flexibility and wide range of movement.

 The spinal cord is highly sensitive and passes through the middle of the vertebral column.
 It contains nerve cells and bundles of nerve fibres that connect all parts of the body to the brain.